SU London Program

 Housing & Meals

-Students are housed in double rooms for single occupancy with a private bathroom in a modern residence hall, Nido King’s Cross.
+Students are housed in double rooms for single occupancy with a private bathroom in a modern residence hall, Kings Cross Student Living.
 Each room includes two beds, two writing desks, and two wardrobes.
 Bedding is provided, but students are responsible for providing their own towels, which can be bought on-site or at the students’ convenience.
 The private bathroom facility in each room contains a toilet, sink, and shower.
 Additionally, each room has a live data port with free, 24-hour Internet access via an Ethernet port.
 To utilize the data port, students need to bring their laptops that contain an Ethernet PC card, as this card acts as a modem for access to the Ethernet.

 Approximately sixteen students share one kitchen, which is equipped with basic cooking equipment.
 In addition to basic utensils and dishes, students share a lockable fridge, cabinet storage, dishwasher, two stove-tops, and two ovens.
 The kitchen is also furnished with a dining area.
 Additionally, there is a café on-site serving hot and cold meals.